NataliaPlata/Portfolio/README.md

 ## About me
 My name is Natalia Plata.
 I am master of Mechanics and Machine Design and engineer of Biomedical Engineering.
 I graduated from Cracow University of Technology.
 I have been working as a mechanical designer in the R&D department for four years.

 I would like to change my professional life therefore I have became interested in software testing.
-I have already taken first steps to develop knowlage and technical skills in testing.
+I have already taken first steps to develop knowledge and technical skills in testing.
 I am sure I will move forward quickly.

-As for my experience witch is useful in the work of a tester I have been working with Jira and Confluence software and so I know this environments satisfactorily.
+As for my experience which is useful in the work of a tester I have been working with Jira and Confluence software and so I know this environments satisfactorily.
 Moreover I have been working in multidisciplinary team in SCRUM methodology (team included testers and developers) therefore I am familiar with Scrum rules and way of work.

 I currently know quite a few tools to testing and I have necessary technical and analytical skills to become a good software tester.
 I independently have learned the ISTQB syllabus - basic level, I have learned to write test cases, report bugs and how to use the tools listed below.
 I am broadening my knowledge of MySQL and I am participating in uTest Academy now.